Skip to main content

 External org-wide defaults give you full control over the baseline record access for site and portal users.
 This layer of protection ensures that you can define separate record access policies for internal users and external users.

-Check out this video for a quick overview of external org-wide defaults and how they work with external users.
+Check out this video for an overview of external org-wide defaults and how they work with external users.

-For example, you may have public read-only access on opportunities for all your internal users and set the external org-wide defaults to private so that partners do not see each others’ opportunities.
+For example, you may have public read-only access on opportunities for all your internal users and set the external org-wide defaults to private so that partners do not see one another’s’ opportunities.

 External Org-Wide Defaults Considerations

-Here are some things you need to consider when using external org-wide defaults.
+Here are some things to consider when you use external org-wide defaults.
 External org-wide defaults affect all Experience Cloud and legacy portal licenses.
 Not all objects can have an external sharing model.
 Here are the ones that can.

 • Accounts and their associated contracts and assets